-Occasionally it may be necessary to have a child move apart from the group to regain control of themselves.
-This is the Cozy Corner.
-The child may be encouraged by the staff to "sit apart" from the group or choose an individual activity when his/her behavior indicates a need to be away from the group to prevent hurting self or others.
+Occasionally it may be necessary to have a child move apart from the group in order to regain control of themself.
+The child may be encouraged by the staff to "sit apart" from the group or choose an individual activity when his/her behavior indicates a need to be away from the group in order to prevent hurting self or others.
 Time to reflect is not used to isolate and/or punish children.
-It is used as a tool the child and/or teachers can select when time is needed for regaining self-control.
+It is used as a tool child and/or teachers can select when time is needed for regaining self-control.
 Teachers will debrief children when the child indicates readiness to rejoin the group.